 When family and other commitments necessitated his return to Tennessee, Jett joined what at that time was the state’s largest law firm.
 As a corporate and tax attorney, Jett represented multinational corporations, CEOs, and celebrities from the music, television, and sports industries.
 He made court appearances, drafted federal tax legislation, lobbied Congress, wrote legal works that garnered citations as authority on various subjects, and spoke on numerous legal topics at conferences and seminars.
 Jett didn’t realize it, but he was honing many of the skills that make a good writer – investigative research, analytical reasoning, resourcefulness, determination, and vision.

-Jett recently signed a contract with John Hunt Publishing, Ltd., a respected publisher in Great Britain, to publish his nonfiction book about the kidnapping and murder of another high-profile person.
-It is scheduled to be released in late 2020.
-He believes you’re sure to like it.
+Jett recently signed a contract with John Hunt Publishing, Ltd., a respected publisher in Great Britain, to publish his nonfiction book about the kidnapping and murder of the president of Exxon Company, International called Taking Mr. Exxon.
+It will be released on May 1, 2021.
+It's a chilling, edge-of-your-seat, thriller that you will not want to put down.

 When he’s not researching and writing books, Jett participates in many writing activities, including the Nashville Writers' Council that he founded.
 His greatest passion, however, is volunteering for children’s causes.
 And with one son pursuing his career and another in college, you no longer will find him coaching youth baseball and football or helping out at the local school.
 Instead, you may find him on the golf course, in the gym, sailing, or . . . in the library.